tensorflow/compression/models/hific/README.md

 To train on a custom dataset, you can replace the `_get_dataset` call in `train.py`.

+## Metrics

+Metrics reported in Figs 4, A10, A11 are available in [data.csv](https://github.com/tensorflow/compression/blob/master/models/hific/data.csv).

 ## Citation

 If you use the work released here for your research, please cite this paper: